cs1302uga/cs1302-str-list/README.md

 	   you should start to notice how many fewer fixes you have to make to keep your code in valid style.

-1. Implement `BaseStringList` (Suggested Deadline: Monday, October 9th):
+1. Implement `BaseStringList` (Suggested Deadline: Monday, February 26th):
    - [ ] Now that you have `ArrayStringList` and `LinkedStringList` working, it will likely be easier to understand how to write the remaining methods in `BaseStringList`.
 While writing each method, be sure to use the methods you implemented in the children where appropriate.
 The beauty of having the abstract parent is that we only have to write